ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

-* Find the Steam Library directory where the runtime is installed, typically `~/.local/share/Steam/steamapps/common/SteamLinuxRuntime_soldier` for Steam Runtime 2 'soldier' or `~/.local/share/Steam/steamapps/common/SteamLinuxRuntime_sniper` for Steam Runtime 3 'sniper'
+* Find the Steam Library directory where the runtime is installed, typically `~/.local/share/Steam/steamapps/common/SteamLinuxRuntime_soldier` for Steam Runtime 2 'soldier', `~/.local/share/Steam/steamapps/common/SteamLinuxRuntime_sniper` for Steam Runtime 3 'sniper' or `~/.local/share/Steam/steamapps/common/SteamLinuxRuntime_4` for Steam Runtime 4

 * Version numbers for some important runtime components are in `VERSIONS.txt`